Holly Neighborhood, Austin, TX

 Section - North

 A raised artificial ground allows for a greater density of units.
-Parking and retail space lie below, creating both a car-free, walkable environment for the residents living above and create space for small businesses and restaurants at the street level.
+Parking and retail space lie below, creating both a car-free, walkable environment for the residents living above and creating space for small businesses and restaurants at the street level.